thelounge/thelounge/README.md

 ### Contributing

 Shout is __open source__ and __open for contributions__.
 Any sort of help is appreciated!
-Come join #shout-irc on Freenode
+Come join #shout-irc on Freenode!

 ### Screenshots